symfony/symfony-docs/book/installation.rst

   on your computer, you should download Symfony2 "without vendors", as it adds a bit more flexibility when including third-party/vendor libraries.

-Download one of the archives somewhere under your local web server/s root directory and unpack it.
+Download one of the archives somewhere under your local web server's root directory and unpack it.
 From a UNIX command line, this can be done with one of the following commands (replacing ``###`` with your actual filename):